Automatic nonlinear MPC approximation with closed-loop guarantees: Numerical Experiments

 Both \alkiax\ and the NN approach require roughly~$\mathrm{card}(X)\approx10^6$ samples.
-However, the offline approximation time~$t_\mathrm{offline}$ of~\cite{Hertneck2018Learning} is significantly larger.
+However, the offline approximation time~$t_\mathrm{offline}$ of~\cite{Hertneck2018Learning} is significantly longer.
 The main reason for this discrepancy is that the NN approach requires further samples for the statistical validation step.
-Additionally, \alkiax\ yields a 100-times faster\footnote{ More recently,~\cite{Hose2023Approximate} approximated the same ground truth MPC~$f$ with NNs, achieving an online evaluation time of $t_\mathrm{online}=\SI{500}{\micro\second}$, which is still 10-times slower than the proposed solution.
-Furthermore, additional parallelization with $10^3$ cores reduced the offline sampling time to $t_\mathrm{offline}=\SI{0.5}{\hour}$, resulting in $t_\mathrm{offline}=\SI{4.5}{\hour}$ overall including the NN training. } online evaluation time $t_\mathrm{online}$ compared to the NN approach.
+Additionally, \alkiax\ yields an almost 100-times faster\footnote{ More recently,~\cite{Hose2023Approximate} approximated the same ground truth MPC~$f$ with NNs, achieving an online evaluation time of $t_\mathrm{online}=\SI{500}{\micro\second}$, which is still 10-times slower than the proposed solution.
+Furthermore, additional parallelization with $10^3$ cores and the usage of GPUs reduced the offline sampling time to $t_\mathrm{offline}=\SI{0.5}{\hour}$, resulting in $t_\mathrm{offline}=\SI{4.5}{\hour}$ overall including the NN training.
+However, in contrast to the proposed approximation method,~\cite{Hose2023Approximate} does not guarantee error bound~$\error$ but utilizes a fallback policy to obtain closed-loop guarantees. } online evaluation time $t_\mathrm{online}$ compared to the NN approach.
 The fast online evaluation of \alkiax~\ref{property:fast} is due to the \emph{localized} kernel interpolation approach~\ref{tool:localized}, whereas standard kernel-based methods tend to suffer from scalability issues~\cite[Section~2.3]{Rasmussen2006Gaussian}.